wifisensing/PicoScenes-Manual/source/installation.rst

 - CPU MUST support the SSE4.2 instruction set, and AVX2 is recommended.
 - At least 4 GB memory, to prevent out-of-memory crash.
 - Secure Boot MUST be disabled.
 You can find the switch in BIOS settings.
-- Operating System: PicoScenes **only** supports Ubuntu 20.04LTS and its variants (Linux Mint, Kubuntu, Xubuntu, etc.).
-Personally, we recommend the Linux Mint distribution, and all our development is on Linux Mint.
+- Operating System: PicoScenes **only** supports Ubuntu 20.04 LTS and its variants (Linux Mint, Kubuntu, Xubuntu, etc.).
-- OS must be **installed atop real hardware**.
+- OS must be **installed in real hardware**.
 No virtualization is supported.
 - Internet connection: internet connection is required during the installation process and is also required for regular build expiration checking in daily use.
 - Permission to install the latest kernel version: PicoScenes depends on and is always built against the latest kernel versions.
 During the first-time installation and subsequent upgrades, your system **will be forced to update to the latest kernel version**.
 - (Optional) The latest version of MATLAB on Linux/macOS/Windows: PicoScenes MATLAB Toolbox (PMT), the CSI measurement data decoding routine in MATLAB, **only** supports the R2020b or above versions of MATLAB on Linux/macOS/Windows platforms.